naman09/todo/README.md

 - [ ] Leetcode 75 problems

 ## Goal for 2025
-In next 2-3 years, I want to skill up myself to design and implement large scale applications for customers using modern frameworks and practices.
+In next 2-3 years I want to improve logic building, learn low level design & coding best practices and review other people code.
-I want to learn how to write better code and review other people's code
+In next 3-5 years I want to skill up myself to design and implement large scale applications for customers using modern frameworks and practices.

 ## Roadmaps
 https://github.com/kamranahmedse/developer-roadmap?tab=readme-ov-file